JaseemKhan211/JaseemKhan211/README.md

 - 📫 How to reach me: [Facebook](https://www.facebook.com/profile.php?id=100012849786258),[Twitter](https://twitter.com/jskhan211),[Linkedin](https://www.linkedin.com/in/jaseem-khan-4a4b98147/) ,[Email](jskhan211@gmail.com)

 🚀 Some of my main projects:
-- [FinanceApp](https://finance-app-e0475.web.app/l) it is 1 Hackathon web development course which is developed by using Firebase services authentication, database, storage, Hosting Firestore-Cloud and javascript(ES6) Bootstrap-4 and jquery
+- [FinanceApp](https://finance-app-e0475.web.app/l) it is first Hackathon web development course this App which is developed by using Firebase services authentication, database, storage, Hosting Firestore-Cloud and javascript(ES6) Bootstrap-4 and jquery
 - [TodoApp](https://jaseemkhan211.github.io/TodoApp/) in Javascript(ES6)